shadow-robot/aurora/README.md

 ## Private docker images ##

-At the moment, we don't want to give Molecule access to private docker hub credentials for private docker images (e.g. shadow-teleop).
-That is why, in every converge.yml inside the test cases in the molecule_docker folder, we override the image with image="shadowrobot/dexterous-hand" for any teleop-related test cases.
+At the moment, we don't want to give Molecule access to private docker hub / AWS private ECR credentials for private docker images (e.g. shadow-teleop).
+That is why, in every converge.yml inside the test cases in the molecule_docker folder, we override the image with image="public.ecr.aws/shadowrobot/dexterous-hand" for any teleop-related test cases.
 When we actually deploy Aurora, the user will be asked to fill in their private Docker hub credentials.

 ## Testing with molecule_ec2 ##